spacebarchat/docs/docs/faq.md

     You cannot give yourself premium features on Discord.com using a Fosscord instance.

+??? info "How do I boost my guild?
+Or, how do I buy premium?"

+    You cannot buy premium features through Fosscord, as Fosscord does not support any payment backend.

+    Additionally, Fosscord does not currently have any distinction between premium and free users or guilds.
+    All users and guilds have access to all features server-side.

+    In the case of users, you may run into issues with the client preventing you from using certain features, if the user's `premium_type` or `premium` values are not set correctly.
+By default, Fosscord will do this for you, however.

+    In the case of guilds, you may run into issues with uploading animated icons or banners, etc.
+    If so, simply give the guild the [features](setup/server/configuration/guildFeatures.md) you require.
+    You can set them to be given to all guilds by default using the [config](setup/server/configuration/index.md) `guild_defaultFeatures` array.

 ??? info "Can I log in with my Discord account?"

     No. Fosscord and Discord are entirely separate services, with their own separate databases